FORGED IRISH STOUT BECOMES OFFICIAL STOUT PARTNER OF BARE KNUCKLE FIGHTING CHAMPIONSHIP

 - Conor McGregor, Founder, Forged Irish Stout

-PHILADEPHIA , PA , UNITED STATES, January 17, 2024 /EINPresswire / -- Champions have to fight their way to the top and take what is rightfully theirs.
+PHILADEPHIA , PA , UNITED STAT, January 17, 2024 /EINPresswire / -- Champions have to fight their way to the top and take what is rightfully theirs.

 Following his success in The Octagon, McGregor is now challenging the biggest names in the brewing ring.
 Forged Irish Stout is big on flavor and bold as brass.